cristianiniguez/PlatziCodingChallenge/README.md

 * Día 51: Fuerza Bruta en Contraseñas
 * Día 52: Funciones y números binarios
 * Día 53: Coerción, de 0 a contratado
+* Día 54: Validador de URLs
+* Día 55: Validador de Mails